 This course introduces students to the common biotic and abiotic problems caused by diseases and pests in ornamental plants, as well as basic concepts of the current techniques and beliefs on managing these problems.
 Students cover the general principles of diagnosis and learn environmentally friendly management options.
-Cross-listed as LNS 557.

-LAR 541 - Design I: Elements & Principles of Landscape Design (3)
+LAR 541 - Design I: Fundamentals (3)